andriysinclair/GANS4MOBILITY/ReadMe.md

 ## Getting Started

-`analysis.ipynb` showcases all the main functions of in around 1 minute.
+`analysis.ipynb` showcases all the main functions of this package in around 1 minute.
 Just press play :)

 ### Installing